oyvindeh/ucss/README.md

 ```
 $ ucss -d -u -h http://example.com/foo.html -h http://example.com/bar.html -c foo.css
 ```
-To use a config file, simply run
+To use a config file ("ucss.json") that you have created in the current folder, simply run
 ```
 $ ucss
 ```
-or specify a config file using the -g option.
+or specify another file name using the -g option.
 For more info on the config file, see below.

 ### Usage (as library)